ssheep773/work-stealing/README.md

-# Work-Stealing
+# Parallel Load Balancing with Work Stealing
 ### Project Description
 This project implements a work-stealing scheduler in C to calculate Fibonacci numbers using multiple threads.
 The scheduler dynamically balances the workload among threads, ensuring efficient use of computational resources.

 HackMD: https://hackmd.io/@sysprog/SJoqB8Y80

 ### Features
-Work Stealing: Threads can steal tasks from each other's queues to balance the workload dynamically.
+1. **Work Stealing**: Threads can steal tasks from each other's work queues to balance the workload dynamically.

-Multithreading: Utilizes the POSIX threads library (pthread) to run tasks concurrently.
+2. **Multithreading**: Utilizes the POSIX threads library (pthread) to run tasks concurrently.

-Atomic Operations: Ensures thread safety with atomic operations provided by the C11 standard.
+3. **Atomic Operations**: Ensures thread safety with atomic operations provided by the C11 standard.

-Dynamic Task Generation: Tasks for calculating Fibonacci numbers are generated dynamically and pushed into the work queues.
+4. **Dynamic Task Generation**: Tasks for calculating Fibonacci numbers are generated dynamically and pushed into the work queues.
 ### Getting Started
 #### Prerequisites
 GCC Compiler